The 25 Best WordPress Plugins for Small Business

 Visitors love your post with a recipe for your grandmother’s pastrami from scratch, but now they want to make a loaf of authentic rye bread for making sandwiches the next day.
 Never leave your readers wondering where to find related posts again, by using the Related Post Plugin to direct readers to related posts on your site.
 This not only makes your readers happy, but can actually boost your internal traffic by 10 percent.

 It’s critical to run regular backups on your site to minimize the grief of losing info should something happen.
-Snapshot is a backup host that not only backs up your information but saves your backup to a location like Dropbox or Google Drive so that your information is ever truly unsalvageable.
+Snapshot is a backup host that not only backs up your information but saves your backup to a location like Dropbox or Google Drive so that your information is never truly unsalvageable.
 Schedule your backups with Snapshot to ensure that your new information always flips over to the backup repository for safekeeping.

 No one wants to deal with spam, especially when it starts to wreak havoc on their website.
 Let Akismet protect your site from spam.
 Not only will it keep you from having to clean things up on the regular, but it’ll keep users and SEO crawlers from noticing the spam and deranking your website.